-Air pollution from stationary, mobile, and even some natural sources contains pollutants harmful to human health.
-The U.S. Environmental Protection Agency’s National Monitoring Program helps state, local, and tribal agencies understand and appreciate the nature and extent of local toxic air pollution.
+Air pollution is harmful to human health, causing many health effects, including cancer, asthma, emphysema, and even birth defects.
+The U.S. Environmental Protection Agency works to reduce the public’s exposure to air pollution through its National Hazardous Air Pollutants Support program.
+This program establishes the trends, supports the exposure assessments, and informs the air quality models that help state, local, and tribal agencies understand and appreciate the nature and extent of local toxic air pollution.
 Collecting reliable, high-quality data is critical to achieving this goal.

-For more than 30 years, EPA has relied on ERG to collect, measure, and interpret air toxics data for the NMP.
-We have designed and operated monitoring networks, comprising more than 200 rural and urban sites across the country, to sustain and strengthen the following EPA programs:
+For more than 35 years, EPA has relied on ERG to collect, measure, and interpret air toxics data for the NHAPS program.
+We have designed monitoring networks, comprising more than 200 rural and urban sites across the country, to sustain and strengthen the following EPA programs:

 - The Urban Air Toxics Monitoring Program (UATMP), which characterizes the type and magnitude of air toxics pollution.

 - National Air Toxics Trends Stations (NATTS), which obtain long-term ambient air toxics concentration data to support trend analysis.

 - Community-Scale Air Toxics Ambient Monitoring (CSATAM), which supports short-term local-scale investigative projects.